 Peppers are actually classified as botanical fruit, specifically a berry.

-Peppers are a type of fruit that originate from the flowers of the Capsicum genus.
-The fruit grows after the flower has been fertilized, it produces a specialized type of fruit which contains at least one seed and is known as the pepper plant.
+Peppers are a type of fruit originating from the Capsicum genus flowers.
+The fruit grows after the flower has been fertilized, it produces a specialized type of fruit that contains at least one seed, known as the pepper plant.

 Despite having some vegetable-like characteristics, whether peppers are fruits is due to their unique origination from blossoms.

 Peppers are classified as fruits but have been considered vegetables for a long time.
-Botanically speaking, a pepper is any of the fruits (botanical classification: berry/berries) that belong to the Capsicum genus from the nightshade family, Solanaceae.
+Botanically speaking, a pepper is any fruit (botanical classification: berry/berries) belonging to the Capsicum genus from the nightshade family, Solanaceae.

 According to botanist definitions, a fruit is defined as an organ of a flower of plants that contains a seed that aids in its dispersal.